IU Students Participate in Summer Research Internship

 Immaculata Students Present Their Research

-Graduate nursing students Kimberly Johnson, Joyce Kish, Rosalyn McGrath, Mary Rooney, Marianne Saunders, Celina Siwula, Lisa Springer, Duane Stanton, and Lauren Stoltzfus (pictured) presented their MSN Capstone Posters at Immaculata on August 11, 2014.
+Graduate nursing students Kimberly Johnson, Joyce Kish, Rosalyn McGrath, Mary Rooney, Marianne Saunders, Celina Siwula, Lisa Springer, Duane Stanton, and Lauren Stoltzfus (pictured above) presented their M.S.N.
+Capstone Posters at Immaculata on August 11, 2014.
 You can view their abstracts here.

 Undergraduate Research at the Capitol--Pennsylvania poster conference